ronrothjr/The-Threads-of-Becoming/formation-package.md

 ## **1\.
 The Corporate "Trojan Horse" (Week 9-10)**

-**Action:** Pitch the "Team Tension Navigation" workshop to three corporate leads.
+**Action:** Pitch the "Team Tension Threadwork" workshop to three corporate leads.
 **Asset:** Organizations Field Guide
 • **The Hook:** Use Case Study 4: The Innovation Impasse
 • Pitch the resolution of "Risk Aversion vs. Innovation" as a strategic necessity, not a soft skill